 Pyrotechnics have been a hot and trending special effects tool in the film industry since the 1900s.
 Any fire-related effect you see in the movies falls under pyrotechnics — including fireworks, combusting materials, fire explosions, flashes, and bomb explosions.
 Usually, successful pyrotechnic displays are so large and intense that you might ask yourself, “How do they do that?!”
 We can’t explain the exact science behind it (we’re not pyrotechnicians!), but we did compile 5 Hollywood explosion facts we bet you can use to impress your friends:

-A highly-trained pyrotechnician is responsible for designing and orchestrating all the explosions you see in the movies…and it’s hard to obtain their credentials
+A highly-trained pyrotechnician is responsible for designing and orchestrating all the explosions you see in the movies… and becoming a pyrotechnician is difficult.

 No tool is off-limits when creating an explosion